 There are many different ways a registered voter can cast a ballot:

-- Absentee Voting (Military) - This type of voting method is for active duty U.S. service men and women, their spouse, and their dependents, who are located outside of the country.
+3. Absentee Voting (Military) - This type of voting method is for active duty U.S. service men and women, their spouse, and their dependents, who are located outside of the country.
 A request to register to vote and receive an absentee ballot can be made using the Federal Post Card Application (FPCA).
 A request can be made by contacting your Voting Assistance Officer or through the internet at www.fvap.gov.
-The absentee ballot will then be mailed out, faxed, or emailed to you no later than the 45th day before Elections Day (September 22, 2012).
+The absentee ballot will then be mailed out, faxed, or emailed to you no later than the 45th day before Election Day.

-All absentee ballots (military and non-military) must be received by the Supervisor of Elections no later than 7:00 p.m. on Election Day.
+All absentee ballots must be received by the Supervisor of Elections no later than 7:00 p.m. on Election Day.